 This secluded hotel in Upper Dharamkot is like a home-away-from-home, complete with a cosy common area and friendly staff.
 Featuring both dormitory rooms and private rooms, Alt Life is ideal for couples and solo travellers.
 Its location at Upper Dharamkot means you are tucked away in the most serene parts of town, where you will be surrounded by nature.
 The views are amazing everywhere around you, and you can meditate, do yoga, or just enjoy being zen while looking over the Himalayas.
 Bliss.

 Hostel Triangle Folks

-This place is the best location for a working vacation overlooking the mountains, but still a walking distance to everything.
-The hostel has clean, spacious, private and dorm rooms with a balcony, hot showers, a small desk, good WiFi, and a heater during wintertime.
+This place is the best location for a working vacation overlooking the mountains, but still a walking distance of everything.
+The hostel has clean, spacious, private rooms, and dorm rooms with a balcony, hot showers, a small desk, good WiFi, and a heater during wintertime.
 The owner, Lovie, and the staff are extremely friendly and welcoming.
 The food is amazing, homely, and fresh at economical prices.
 Every night the people come together, listen to music and chill over an evening bonfire and card games.

 Hotel Norbu House

 This Tibetan-style hotel is great value for money.
 Amazing, uninterrupted views down the mountainside from your large room with a balcony.
 The beds are cosy, with air-con that doubles as a heater.
 The hotel is located right on the main market road in McLeodganj, but still tucked away from the crowds, and very close to the Dalai Lama Temple.
 The delicious buffet breakfast has lots of good options.
 There are polished-wood rocking chairs on the serene and sunny balcony and the staff are exceptionally friendly and helpful.
 Lots of guests vote this as the best hotel in McLeodganj.

 Best Time to Visit Dharamshala